nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

 ~~~
 # use a multiline expression by pressing ctrl + enter after each line
-age = 52
+brain_volume = 1302
-print( age
+print( brain_volume
 # execute the multiline expression using shift + enter
 ~~~
 {: .python}
 ~~~
-  print( age # in ipython we must execute this command using shift + enter
+  print( brain_volume # in ipython we must execute this command using shift + enter

   File "<ipython-input-408-c217d1563eb4>", line 2
-    print( age # in ipython we must execute this command using shift + enter
+    print( brain_volume # in ipython we must execute this command using shift + enter
                                                                             ^
 SyntaxError: unexpected EOF while parsing
 ~~~